 We are studying the process of rRNA modification in mitochondria.
 Although the functional significance of these modifications is unclear, they are essential for mitochondrial function.
 We have studied the roles in this process of MTERF4, an MTERF family member, and TFB1M, a methyltransferase responsible for adenine dimethylation in a conserved stem-loop near the 3’-end of the 12S rRNA.

 The nuclear replication process in humans is extremely complex and only partially understood.
 The accuracy of this process is essential to avoid deleterious mutagenesis.
 The proteins mainly responsible for this accuracy are DNA polymerases, the enzymes responsible for DNA synthesis.
 There are at least 15 different DNA polymerases in human cells, and except for a few their functions are largely unknown.
 Structural analysis of DNA polymerases has made a significant contribution to our understanding of DNA polymerase fidelity and substrate specificity, and this information is precious to understand their biological function.

-We are particularly interested in the proteins that initiate human DNA replication, as well as in DNA polymerases responsible for smaller patches of DNA synthesis that mainly take place during DNA repair.
+We are particularly interested in DNA polymerases responsible for smaller patches of DNA synthesis that mainly take place during DNA repair.
 We are studying how these enzymes contribute to genome stability, in particular in response to DNA damage, and how their function can be affected by different environmental exposures.